-Another problem area that is rampant on YouTube - and on the internet in general - is unauthorized use of copyrighted materials.
-You’ve likely seen tons of YouTube channels out there that upload video clips of TV shows, movies, business conferences and other content that someone else created.
+Another problem area that is rampant on YouTube—and on the internet in general—is the unauthorized use of copyrighted materials.
+You’ve likely seen tons of YouTube channels out there that upload video clips of TV shows, movies, business conferences, and other content that someone else created.

 Maybe you do that yourself.

 Many creators are under the impression that all they have to do is include a Fair Use Act disclaimer in the video description or in the comments section, and all is good.

 The Fair Use Act

 The Fair Use Act is commonly misunderstood and misused all the time on YouTube.
 You can’t just put up a clip of someone else’s video and make money from it.
 In fact, monetization has nothing to do with it at all.
 Monetized or not, that content is not yours to upload without the owner's permission.